andychiare/blog/_posts/xxxx-xx-xx-creating-webcomponents-with-stencil.markdown

 Have you ever struggled with integrating UI components implemented for different JavaScript frameworks or libraries, say for example *Angular* or *React* or *Vue* or whatever?
 Are you tired to reimplement the same UI component for each new framework or library?
 Do you know that a solution to this problem has already existed for some years?
 It is called [Web Components](https://www.webcomponents.org/).

 Web Components are a set of [standard specifications](https://www.webcomponents.org/specs) that allow to create custom and reusable components by simply using HTML, CSS and JavaScript.
 In other words, Web Components allow you to define new custom HTML tags and behaviours by using standard technologies.
 These custom components should be natively supported by any Web browser, regardless the framework you are using to build your Web pages or your Web application.
-This should be the end of any JavaScript library interoperability nightmare, but... but there are still a few problems: mainly the browser support for all the features and the low level of Web Components APIs.
+This should be the end of any JavaScript library interoperability nightmare, but... but there are still a few problems: mainly [the browser support for all the features](https://caniuse.com/#search=web%20component) and the low level of Web Components APIs.

 ## How Stencil fits in the Web Components world

-In past years a few libraries tried to remedy these Web Components problems providing a higher level of abstraction and filling the browser's lack of support regarding some basic features.
+In past years a few libraries tried to remedy these Web Component problems providing a higher level of abstraction and filling the browser's lack of support regarding some basic features.
 Among others, [Polymer](https://www.polymer-project.org/) and [X-Tag](https://x-tag.github.io/) helped many developers to adopt Web Components in their projects.

 In [August 2017 the Ionic team announced](https://www.youtube.com/watch?v=UfD-k7aHkQE) [Stencil.js](https://stenciljs.com), a performant compiler that generates Web Components by combining the best concepts of the most popular UI JavaScript frameworks and libraries.
 Unlike *Polymer* and *X-Tag*, *Stencil* is not another library that allows you to use Web Components in your project.
-It is a building tool that allows you to use a high level abstraction to define your UI components and to generate pure JavaScript code implementing standard-based Web Components.
+It is a building tool that allows you to use a high-level abstraction to define your UI components and to generate pure JavaScript code implementing standard-based Web Components.
 The compiled code runs in all major browsers, since Stencil uses a small polyfill only on browsers that lack some needed features.

-So, let's give a try to Stencil and see how to build and use a Web Component.
+So, let's give Stencil a try and see how to build and use a Web Component.

 ## Setup of the Stencil environment

-To become familiar with *Stencil*, we are going to build a rating Web Component, that is UI component the allows the user to provide his feedback about a product, an article or whatever by assigning a number of stars like in the following picture:
+To become familiar with *Stencil*, we are going to build a rating Web Component, that is a UI component allowing the user to provide his feedback about a product, an article or whatever by assigning a number of stars like in the following picture:

 ![](./xxx-images/starRating.png)

 As a first step towards this goal, you need to setup the *Stencil* development environment.
-So, be sure to get installed version 6.11.0 of [Node.js](https://nodejs.org) and then clone the component starter project from the Ionic team's GitHub repository, as shown below:
+So, be sure to get installed at least version 6.11.0 of [Node.js](https://nodejs.org) and then clone the component starter project from the Ionic team's GitHub repository, as shown below:

 ```shell
 git clone https://github.com/ionic-team/stencil-component-starter rating-stencil-component